 You hate to see it.

 But it happens, and it’s completely avoidable.
 You just have to read the contract.
 Every single word.
-Don’t skip ahead to the statement of work and instructions to offerors without reading all the terms and conditions first.
+But make sure you qualify them first; it is impossible to read all the government contract opportunities you come across, so it’s important that you learn how to read and review government solicitations.
+After you qualify them, make sure you do a full review of the government terms and conditions.
 Many of the eligibility criteria (and other nullifying nuances of government contracting) can be triaged if you leave yourself enough time ahead of the proposal deadline to work through them.

 Failing to identify your differentiators